prayash106/APEC_8601/README.md

 Steps to make these changes on the pre-installed earth economy devstack workspace (to learn more about these workspace visit [Justin Polasky lab](https://johnsonpolaskylab.umn.edu))
 - Navigate to scenario_definations.csv files and change the respective labels based on your choice of country and SSP.
 AOI was chnaged to "TWN".
 Years was changed to 2030/35/40.
 Coarse projections input for respective SSP/RCP definations were downloaded from "Land Use Harmonization data" and defined in correct path.
+- Run the test_standard.py python file in debug mode.

 b)	Plot these maps using QGIS or whatever plotting method you like.

 After running the test_standard.py python file with the changes made above, the respective LULC maps can be viewed in the visualization folder under seals of your workspace.

-My output are depicted below starting from the baseline (BAU) scenarion then under the different SSP scenarios for each year.
+My output are depicted below starting from the baseline (BAU) scenario then under the different SSP scenarios for each year.

 ![lulc_esa_seals7_luh2-message_2017](https://github.com/prayash106/APEC_8601/assets/145133689/9005b66e-9383-44f3-8e79-53fca5f1ae4b)